What types of selectors can be used with querySelectorAll()?

 - Example:

-selects all elements with adata-attribute
+document.querySelectorAll('[data-attribute]')selects all elements with adata-attributeattribute.

 - Example: